angular/angular-cli/README.md

 Enum      | `ng g enum my-new-enum`
 Module    | `ng g module my-module`

+angular-cli will add reference to `components`, `directives` and `pipes` automatically in the `app.module.ts`.
+If you need to add this references to another custom module, follow this steps:

+ 1. `ng g module newModule` to create a new module
+ 2.  call `ng g component new-module/newComponent`

+This should add the new `component`, `directive` or `pipe` reference to the `newModule` you've created.

 ### Updating Angular CLI

 If you're using Angular CLI `beta.28` or less, you need to uninstall `angular-cli` package.
 It should be done due to changing of package's name and scope from `angular-cli` to `@angular/cli`: